shogo54/markov-babbler/README.md

 I trained the babbler on a large amount of text (usually called a _corpus_), and then have it generate random sentences that sound vaguely like they were written by the same author as the training set.

+**Note** This project is written in Python2.7, which is not officially supported after January 1, 2020 (as of January 17, 2020).

 ## Project Overview

 + `markovbabbler.py` is the main program of this project.
 + `count.py` counts the number of occurrences of the word 'the' in the target file

 ## Ngrams and Markov Chains